-After my full inspection, I can say without hesitation, that Plus500 is not a scam.
-There are several things that play in brokers cards which are indicating, that it is a trustworthy company.
-For start, Plus500 has a huge base of traders from all over the world whom they managed to attract due to high-quality services.
-(In the year 2016 they all together made trades in the worth of 1042 + billion of $).
-The broker is also around here for quite some time (since 2008) and therefore if it would be a scam it would be by now certainly exposed by its traders.
-The company Plus500 is also listed on the AIM section of the London Stock Exchange.
-Apart from the fact, that we can trade its shares (symbol: PLUS:LN) there are also much stricter rules which are applied to companies that are listed on the London Stock Exchange.
-So any unethical act is fully excluded.
+After my thorough inspection, I can say without hesitation that Plus500 is not a scam.
+There are several things indicating it is a trustworthy company.
+For start, Plus500 has a huge base of traders from all over the world whom it managed to attract with its high-quality services.
+(In the year 2018 the whole Plus500 community made trades worth 1849 + billion of $).
+As the broker has been around for quite some time (since 2008), its credibility has been tested by the traders.
+Moreover, the Plus500 Ltd company is listed on the Main Market of the London Stock Exchange.
+Apart from the possibility to trade its shares (symbol: PLUS:LN), the London Stock Exchange also prescribes strict rules applying to the listed companies.
+Therefore, any unethical practices are fully excluded.

 Plus500 Ltd. is a parent company, the broker is regulated by more than one regulatory authority.